conradakunga/Blog/_posts/2025-08-26-sending-email-in-c-net-part-11-sending-html-email-using-mailkit.md

     - StarLibrary
 ---

+This is Part 11 of a series on sending email.

 - [Sending Email in C# & .NET  - Part 1 - Introduction]({% post_url 2025-07-17-sending-email-in-c-net-part-1-introduction %})
 - [Sending Email in C# & .NET - Part 2 - Delivery]({% post_url 2025-07-18-sending-email-in-c-net-part-2-delivery %})
 - [Sending Email in C# & .NET - Part 3 - Using Gmail]({% post_url 2025-07-19-sending-email-in-c-net-part-3-using-gmail %})